Beijing, Hanoi promise to keep peace in South China Sea

 Observers say China is seeking to boost its trade dominance in the region amid a perceived US retreat from Asia – especially after US President Donald Trump pulled out of the massive Trans-Pacific Partnership (TPP) trade deal last year.

-Wang, who was promoted to state councillor this month — making him a ranking member of China’s cabinet — will leave Hanoi Monday after meeting with Vietnam’s Communist Party chief Nguyen Phu Trong.
+Wang, who was promoted to state councilor this month – making him a ranking member of China’s cabinet – will leave Hanoi Monday after meeting with Vietnam’s Communist Party chief Nguyen Phu Trong.

 Please follow our commenting guidelines.